-Ásmundarsafn museum opened in 1983 and is dedicated to the works of Ásmundur Sveinsson (1893-1982). Ásmundur was an Icelandic sculptor, born at Kolsstadir in West Iceland.
-One can see his work around Reykjavik, e.g. in front of University of Iceland or Perlan.
-His themes were often men and women at work at first, but as he grew older he moved away from the human and animal form and by the 1950‘s his work was almost entirely abstract.
+Asmundarsafn museum opened in 1983 and is dedicated to the works of Asmundur Sveinsson (1893-1982).
+Asmundur was an Icelandic sculptor, born at Kolsstadir in West Iceland.
+His work can be seen all around Reykjavik, like in front of the University of Iceland or Perlan.
+His themes were often men and women at work but as he grew older he moved away from the human and animal form and by the 1950‘s his work was almost entirely abstract.

-Ásmundarsafn Museum regularly holds exhibition of Ásmundur‘s work along with exhibition of works by other artists, some of which have some referance to Ásmundur‘s work.
-The Museum is surrounded by an elegant sculpture garden, boasting around 30 sculptures by Ásmundur.
+Asmundarsafn Museum regularly holds exhibitions of Asmundur‘s work along with exhibitions of works by other artists, some of which have some reference to Asmundur‘s work.
+The Museum is surrounded by an elegant sculpture garden, boasting around 30 sculptures by Asmundur.

 The building was in most part designed by the artist himself in the years 1942-59.
-He, for instance, built the curved building behind the house that was conceived both a studio and exhibition space.
-The architect Mannfreð Vilhjálmsson later designed the extension connecting the main building and the curved building.
+For example, he built the curved building behind the house that was conceived both as a studio and exhibition space.
+The architect Mannfreð Vilhjalmsson later designed the extension connecting the main building and the curved building.
 The form concepts of the house are inspired by the Mediterranean, the round houses of the Arab world and Egypt’s pyramids.